Platform

 • When aggregating multiple instances, we aggregate by taking the mean.

 It is possible to redefine these attributes for your specific objective.
-The platform looks for a file called objective.py in your Settings directory of the platform, and reads your own object definitions, which can overwrite existing definitions in the library.
-E.g. when creating an objective definition that already exists in the library, the user definiton simply overrules the library definition.
+The platform looks for a file called objective.py in your Settings directory of the platform, and reads your own object definitions.
+These definitions can either add new objectives to the platform, but also can overwrite existing definitions in the library.
+E.g. when creating an objective definition with the same name of one that already exists in the library, the user definiton simply overrules the library definition.
 Note that there are a few constraints and details:

 • The objective must inherit from the SparkleObjective class